ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IScheduleTimeCollection.rst

 IScheduleTimeCollection
 =======================

-.. py:class:: IScheduleTimeCollection
+.. py:class:: ansys.stk.core.stkobjects.IScheduleTimeCollection

    object

    You can modify the scheduled times by disabling Use Access Times.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IScheduleTimeCollection

 Overview
 --------